rubenpescialli/podquery-gpt/README.md

 <summary><span id="searching-constraints">Searching (constraints)</span></summary>
 <blockquote>

-  I implemented some constraints to filter out low-value content directly during its retrieval.
+  I implemented some constraints to filter out low-value content before its retrieval.

   - `type`: "episode" - Searching for "podcasts" (shows) is too broad; I wanted self-contained "lessons" on a topic, not a subscription to an entire series.
   - `len_min`: 15 - Otherwise, many results would be 5-minute trailers or news bites.
 A 15-minute floor ensures enough depth to provide educational value.